Explicit description of all deflators for market models under random horizon with applications to NFLVR: Explicit characterization of all deflators under random horizon

-In this section, we illustrate the obtained results on particular cases and/or examples.
-Precisely, in three subsections, we discuss the case when $\tau$ avoids $\mathbb F$-stopping times or all $\mathbb F$-martingales are continuous, the case of jump-diffusion for $(S,\mathbb F)$, and the case of discrete time model for $(S,\mathbb F)$.
+In this section, we illustrate the main results on two particular cases.
+Precisely, we discuss the case when $(S,\mathbb F)$ follows a jump-diffusion model, and the case of discrete time model for $(S,\mathbb F)$.